At least 24 children killed when bus, truck collide in India

 LUCKNOW, India (AP) — A truck loaded with sand collided with a school bus early Thursday, killing at least 24 young children in the northern Indian state of Uttar Pradesh, police said.

-At least two dozen other children were injured in the collision when the speeding truck collided head-on with the bus, said Javeed Ahmed, the state’s top police official.
+At least two dozen other children were injured when the speeding truck collided head-on with the bus, said Javeed Ahmed, the state’s top police official.

 Another police officer, Daljeet Chaudhry, said visibility was low due to dense fog.

-Note: This story has been corrected to state that the children are between the ages of 3-14.